jessicarush/react-notes/nextjs_app_router.md

 /contact
 ```

 If you want to put a bunch of page folders in a folder just for your own organization, you can *opt out* of the routing structure by naming the folder with brackets `()`.
-These will be ignored in the url path.
+This is called a *route group*.
+These folders will be ignored in the url path.

 ```
 app